misheska/misheska.github.com/source/_posts/2013-06-15-using-rbenv-to-manage-multiple-versions-of-ruby.markdown

 a gem is also a good way to ensure that you've installed most of the Ruby prerequisites.

-First, make sue you update to the latest version of Rubygems:
+First, make sure you update to the latest version of Rubygems:

     $ gem update --system